input-output-hk/jormungandr/demo/Readme.md

 `cd $folder/bin`

-`./start_nodes.sh`
+`./start_nodes.sh <min> <max>`

-This will start the configured amount of nodes in individual screen sessions
+This will start the configured amount of nodes in individual screen sessions.
+You can specify no parameters to start them all or a min and max to start all nodes in a range.

 ### Stopping nodes